-Depending on your specific interest in marketing, there are several paths you could take upon graduation.
+Depending on your specific interest in marketing, there are several paths you could take after graduation.

 If you enjoy working with advertising, you could get work as a media buyer, who is in charge of purchasing ads, both digital and print, to achieve marketing goals.
-Entry-level salaries start at $48k.
+Average annual salaries can be as high as $80,195.

 If you enjoy dabbling in different aspects of marketing, you could be a marketing coordinator.
 You might be a part of planning and launching marketing campaigns and events, managing email marketing, and writing content for different platforms.
-Salaries start at $44k.
+The national average annual salary is $51,283.

-If you lit up in your public relations coursework, a public relations specialist might be a good first job.
+If you lit up in your public relations coursework, a public relations assistant might be a good first job.
 You’ll be tasked with creating press releases and pitch letters, and connecting with the media to get interviews and media coverage for your brand.
-Salaries vary, but the average is around $50k.
+Salaries vary, but the average is around $42,642 a year.

 Marketing Jobs for More Experienced Professionals